pomeg-letterbombers/pokemon-ace-notes/docs/frlg/getting-started/non-jpn-ace/nino-nina-route.md

 ### Checking if everything worked

-Make sure that Box 10, Slot 19 is **empty**, then set your box names to the ones shown below.
+Make sure that Box 9, Slot 30 is **empty**, then set your box names to the ones shown below.

 ```
-Box  1: 4 C U n n R … o	[4CUnnR…o]
+Box  1:	C C U n n R E o	[CCUnnREo]
-Box  2: P R o / F w m  	[PRo/Fwm]    (change '/' to 'B' for inaccurate emulators)
+Box  2:	P R o / G w m  	[PRo/Gwm]   (change '/' to 'B' for inaccurate emulators)
-Box  3: A A V H . o    	[AAVH.o]
+Box  3:	A A T S , m    	[AATS,m]
-Box  4: A … H R n      	[A…HRn]
+Box  4:	A / F Q m      	[A/FQm]
-Box  5: / F Q m D F Q m	[/FQmDFQm]
+Box  5:	D F Q m        	[DFQm]
-Box  6:	_ V o H I . o r	[ VoHI.or]
+Box  6:	_ V o H I C o r	[ VoHICor]
 Box  7:	B n            	[Bn]
 Box 8+:	(anything)
 ```

 Then trigger ACE.
-Then enter the PC, and view Box 10, Slot 19, a shiny, level 0, female Bulbasaur should have appeared.
+Then enter the PC, and look at Box 9, a shiny, level 0, female Bulbasaur should have appeared in slot 30.
 That means the ACE is working properly.
-You can safely delete this Bulbasuar after doing this code.
+You can safely delete this Bulbasaur after doing this code.

 ### Technical details